 You can offer your thoughts about ways of pursuing the library initiative, on the forum thread devoted to this topic.

 You can work with your local library on their programming.
 One example of a library that has already made great strides in the direction we are encouraging is the Laura Bush Westbank Library in Austin, Texas.
-For two essays about what they have done, written by Henry Stokes of the Texas State Library, see here and here.
+Check out two essays about what they have done, one written by Henry Stokes of the Texas State Library, and one written by Leah Tatgenhorst, Autumn Solomon, and Mary Jo Finch.

 You can make a donation, or help us seek major donations in order to develop a program of seed grants to help libraries develop plans for expanding their services.
 If you know of possible donors, please let us know at email@example.com.